moonline/Photobook/photobook-editor/README.md

 # Photobook

-"Photobook" is an HTML5 Application to create a photobook using the printer function of the browser.
+"Photobook Editor" is an HTML5 Application to create a photobook using the printer function of the browser.

 ![Main Screen](./docs/mainScreen.jpg)